ROR basics

 What is ROR?

 The ROR registry includes identifiers and metadata for more than 100,000 organizations: companies, universities, labs, research centers, nonprofits, and government organizations -- any organization involved in scholarly research.
-For more information, see ROR FAQs.
+ROR also includes “child” and "related" organizations such as a university's research institutes, hospitals, and laboratories or a multinational company's branches in different countries.

 Tools and services

-In addition to the registry, ROR provides a set of open tools for interacting with ROR data and integrating ROR IDs.
+ROR provides a set of open tools for interacting with ROR data and integrating ROR IDs.
 These include:

 Governance